apache/flink/docs/ops/cli.zh.md

                                           program.
 Optional flag to override the
                                           default value specified in the
                                           configuration.
+     -py,--python <python-file>           Python script with the program entry point.
+We can configure dependent
+                                          resources with the `--py-files` option.
+     -pyfs,--py-files <python-files>      Attach custom python files for job.
+                                          Comma can be used as the separator to specify multiple files.
+The standard
+                                          python resource file suffixes such as
+                                          .py/.egg/.zip all also supported.
+                                          (eg:--py-files file:///tmp/myproject.zip
+                                          ,hdfs:///$namenode_address/venv.zip)
+     -pym,--py-module <python-module>     Python module with the program entry point.
+This option must be used in conjunction with ` --py-files`.
      -q,--sysoutLogging                   If present, suppress logging output to standard out.
      -s,--fromSavepoint <savepointPath>   Path to a savepoint to restore the job